shakyasarthak/Time-Series-Forecasting-Using-XGBoost/README.md

 - `sklearn`: For evaluation metrics and other machine learning utilities
 - `requests`: For API calls to OpenWeather
 - `jupyter`: For running the notebook environment
+- `scipy`: For statistical functions including Z-score calculation

 ## Usage

 To run the project, follow these steps:

-1. Install the required dependencies by running `pip install pandas numpy seaborn matplotlib xgboost scikit-learn requests jupyter`.
+1. Install the required dependencies by running `pip install pandas numpy seaborn matplotlib xgboost scikit-learn requests jupyter scipy`.
 2. Obtain your own OpenWeather API key and add it to the `aqi_api.py` file.
 3. Launch Jupyter Notebook by running `jupyter notebook` in your terminal.
 4. Open the project's notebook file.
 5. Execute the notebook cells sequentially to:
    - Fetch data from the OpenWeather API
    - Store the data in the datasets folder
-   - Preprocess the data
+   - Preprocess the data and handle outliers
    - Train the XGBoost MultiOutputRegressor model
    - Tune hyperparameters with GridSearchCV
    - Evaluate the model's performance